Misunderstood-Wookiee/Mules-and-Warehouses-Extended/README.md

 - **Lock Wares to User Selection** - If you choose specific wares, you need to check this option for your choices to stick across trade runs.
 Otherwise the script populates the list on the UI with the needs that it found when searching for things to do.
 - **Warebasket** - Wares the mule trades with (if not locked, will be autopopulated and updated by the script with all wares of the station to supply)
 - **Max Trades** - the max number of stops that can be made in an attempt to fill up the cargo hold.
 Each trade will have a minimum size of (100 / MaxTrades)% of the cargo hold full. i.e. a setting of 2 means each trade must be at least 50% of the hold.
 You can use this to avoid supply mules running low volume trades.
 - **Player Buy Mod** - can be used to fake the sell prices on player owned stations for profit calculations.
-As an extreme example, you can set it to 0 and the sell plrices from player stations will be ignored.
+As an extreme example, you can set it to 0 and the sell prices from player stations will be ignored.

 There are branches of priorities depending on whether a station is set in the UI and whether that station is owned by the player or the AI.